Satanic Temple statue among displays at Illinois Capitol

 SPRINGFIELD, Ill.
 (AP) — A local chapter of The Satanic Temple has been allowed to place a statue in the Illinois Capitol alongside holiday displays of a Nativity scene and a menorah.

 In its application for the display, The Satanic Temple-Chicago calls itself a nontheistic organization that aims to “encourage benevolence and empathy among all people.”
+The group also rejects tyrannical authority and advocates for common sense and justice, the application said.

-Secretary of State Spokesman Dave Druker says the group has the same rights as other religious organizations to have a display in the rotunda.
+Illinois Secretary of State spokesman Dave Druker said the group has the same rights as other religious organizations to have a display in the rotunda.

 Most Read Nation & World Stories